xdpirate/gamehorizon/README.md

 # GameHorizon

-Simple self-hosted tracker for upcoming and current games you wanna play.
+Simple self-hosted tracker for upcoming, current and collected games.

 ## Requirements

-* A web server like Apache2
+* A web server
+* A SQL server
 * PHP

-* MySQL
+GameHorizon is developed and tested using Apache2 and MySQL, but other web servers and SQL servers will probably work.
+Maybe.

 ## Usability